seedhartha/kotorblender/README.md

 # KotorBlender

-This add-on is a fork of KotorBlender, upgraded to support Blender 2.8+.
+This add-on is a fork of KotorBlender, upgraded to support newer versions of Blender.
 KotorBlender is in turn based on NeverBlender, forked from version 1.23a.

 ## Features